a11exe/handbook/Java/Java.md

 A typical example of using Java dynamic proxy is the situation where you want to add some custom add-on functions saying parameter verification on the existing class but you don’t want to modify the exiting class.

+* **JDK Dynamic** proxy can only proxy by interface (so your target class needs to implement an interface, which is then also implemented by the proxy class).
+* **CGLIB** (and javassist) can create a proxy by subclassing.
+In this scenario the proxy becomes a subclass of the target class.
+No need for interfaces.

 * [JDK](#jdk)
 * [CGLIB](#cglib)